 Quasi-Insider Shareholder Activism: Corporate Governance at the Periphery of Control

-We document the role of investors at the periphery of control within a firm – “quasi-insiders” - in shareholder activism.
-These agents, including founders and former executives, launch campaigns in smaller, worse-performing firms than traditional hedge fund activists, seek greater control, and employ more aggressive tactics.
-While they are less likely to achieve the stated objectives of their campaigns, these campaigns are associated with positive abnormal returns comparable to those in hedge fund campaigns and subsequent improvements in operating performance.
-Overall, our results suggest that quasi-insiders play an important and effective role as activists in firms that are less likely to be targeted by hedge funds.
+We document the role of investors at the periphery of control - "quasi-insiders" - in corporate governance.
+These agents, who include founders, former CEOs, and other former officers, launch activist campaigns in smaller and worse-performing firms than traditional hedge fund activists, and use aggressive tactics to seek greater control.
+Their campaigns are associated with positive abnormal returns larger than those in hedge fund campaigns and subsequent improvements in operating performance.
+The presence of a quasi-insider as a blockholder is associated with a significant increase in CEO turnover-performance sensitivity.
+Overall, our results suggest that quasi-insiders play a meaningful role in governance.

 Keywords: Shareholder Activism, Corporate Governance, Insiders, Hedge Funds, Institutional Investors